silverchalice/riseup/target/work/plugins/asset-pipeline-1.9.6/src/groovy/uglifyjs/README.md

 #### Keeping comments in the output

-In order to keep certain comments in the output you need to pass the `comments` option.
+In ConfOrder to keep certain comments in the output you need to pass the `comments` option.
 Pass a RegExp or a function.
 If you pass a RegExp, only those comments whose body matches the regexp will be kept.
 Note that body means without the initial `//` or `/*`.
 If you pass a function, it will be